ysperetz/recruiting-exercises/inventory-allocator/README.md

 Input: `{ apple: 1 }, { owd: { apple: 0 } }`
 Output: `[]`

-*Should split an item across warehouses:*
+*Should split an item across warehouses if that is the only way to completely ship an item:*

 Input: `{ apple: 10 }, { owd: { apple: 5 }, dm: { apple: 5 }}`
 Output: `[{ dm: { apple: 5 }, owd: { apple: 5 } }]`